Sultanate of Oman

 Contact with Europe was established in 1508, when the Portuguese conquered parts of Oman's coastal region.
 Portugal's influence predominated for more than a century.
 Fortifications built during the Portuguese occupation can still be seen at Muscat.

 Except for a period when Persia conquered parts of Oman, Oman has been an independent nation.
 After the Portuguese were expelled in 1650 and while resisting Persian attempts to establish hegemony, the Sultan of Oman extended his conquests to Zanzibar, other parts of the eastern coast of Africa, and portions of the southern Arabian Peninsula.
 During this period, political leadership shifted from the Ibadhi imams, who were elected religious leaders, to hereditary sultans who established their capital in Muscat.
 The Muscat rulers established trading posts on the Persian coast and also exercised a measure of control over the Makran coast (now Pakistan).
-By the early 19th century, Oman was the most powerful state in Arabia and had a major presence on the East African coast.
+By the early 19th century, Oman was the most powerful state in Arabia and on the East African coast.

 Oman was the object of Franco-British rivalry throughout the 18th century.
 During the 19th century, Oman and the United Kingdom concluded several treaties of friendship and commerce.
 In 1908, the British entered into an agreement of friendship.
 Their traditional association was confirmed in 1951 through a new treaty of friendship, commerce, and navigation by which the United Kingdom recognized the Sultanate of Oman as a fully independent state.

-During the late 19th and early to mid-20th centuries, the sultan in Muscat faced rebellion by members of the Ibadhi sect residing in the interior of Oman, centered around the town of Nizwa, who wanted to be ruled exclusively by their religious leader, the Imam of Oman.
+During the late 19th and early 20th centuries, the sultan in Muscat faced rebellion by members of the Ibadhi sect residing in the interior of Oman, centered around the town of Nizwa, who wanted to be ruled exclusively by their religious leader, the Imam of Oman.
 This conflict was resolved temporarily by the Treaty of Seeb in 1920, which granted the imam autonomous rule in the interior, while recognizing the sovereignty of the sultan elsewhere.

 Following the discovery of oil in the interior, the conflict flared up again in 1954, when the new imam led a sporadic 5-year rebellion against the sultan's efforts to extend government control into the interior.
 The insurgents were defeated in 1959 with British help.
 The sultan then terminated the Treaty of Seeb and eliminated the office of the imam.
 In the early 1960s, the imam, exiled to Saudi Arabia, obtained support from his hosts and other Arab governments, but this support ended in the 1980s.